Camezza/node-line3/README.md

 // line intersection, returns Vec3 or null line.lineIntercept(line) // "line" is a Line3
-line.rectIntercept(rect) // "rect" is a Rect
+line.rectIntercept(rect, face?) // "rect" is a Rect, "face" is a Face

 // miscellaneous functions
 line.rectFace(opposite) // returns a Face (the index for a Rect's visible faces)